 Our specialists investigate illegal dumping activities.
-If you know of a business or person dumping their trash in a location that is not permissible, please submit a complaint to our department.
+If you know of a business or person dumping trash in a location that is not permissible, please submit a complaint to our department.

 Solid Waste Enforcement